A Proven Record of Protecting Taxpayers

 • Promoting the assets of the 137th District to help attract new employers to our community

-• Starting the Safe & Scenic 611 Project to help communities throughout the 137th District
+• Started the Safe & Scenic 611 Project to help communities throughout the 137th District

 • Securing $851,000 in grant funding for a traffic light at the Route 191-Friedenstahl Avenue intersection

-• Helping bring the new Chrin Interchange & Business Park to our community to attract jobs
+• Helping bring new business locations to our community to attract jobs and employers

 • Working with local community groups, charities, business groups, and residents to promote events and initiatives that help our neighborhoods and the needy